Manishearth/manishearth.github.io/source/_posts/2015-05-23-container-types-in-rust-choosing-your-guarantees.markdown

 Note that `RefCell` should be avoided if a mostly simple solution is possible with `&` pointers.

+#### Guarantees

+`RefCell` relaxes the _static_ restrictions preventing aliased mutation, and replaces them with _dynamic_ ones.
+As such the guarantees have not changed.

+#### Cost

+`RefCell` does not allocate, but it contains an additional "borrow state" indicator (one word in size) along with the data.

+At runtime each borrow causes a modification/check of the refcount.

 [cell-mod]: http://doc.rust-lang.org/doc/std/cell/
 [cell]: http://doc.rust-lang.org/doc/std/cell/struct.Cell.html
 [refcell]: http://doc.rust-lang.org/doc/std/cell/struct.RefCell.html